 Because you only get one chance to seek release on bail, it is important to be fully organized and put forward the best possible arguments for release.
 Your lawyer may need to receive and assess the evidence in the case (especially in murder and complicated prosecutions), in order to point to frailties in the case, since the strength of the case may be taken into account by the Court in deciding whether to release a person.

 What happens at the first court date?

 Not much.
 (Unless you are in custody.)
-The Court generally wants all accused persons to attend for a “first appearance”, to see if they are retaining a lawyer, and so that the Crown prosecutor can provide to the accused a disclosure package containing the police report and basic evidence.
-(This disclosure package is also called “particulars”.)
-Normally, court matters have a few early appearances, to allow the person time to find a lawyer, and for the lawyer to read the material, assess the case, and speak with the prosecutor.
+The Court generally wants all accused persons to attend for a "first appearance", to see if they are retaining a lawyer, and so that the Crown prosecutor can provide to the accused a disclosure package containing the police report and basic evidence.
+(This disclosure package is also called "particulars".)
+Normally, court cases have a few early appearances, to allow the person time to find a lawyer, and for the lawyer to read the material, assess the case, and speak with the prosecutor.

 Do I have to go to court repeatedly?
 What if I can’t?

 If you hire a lawyer, your lawyer can go to court for you for all but the most important appearances, such as the trial itself.
 This avoids you missing days of work for every court appearance date.

 What are my rights when dealing with the police?